Earth-One: Destruction

 Crisis on Infinite Earths (1985–1986) was an effort by DC Comics to clean up their continuity, resulting in the multiple universes, including that of Earth-One, combining into one.
 This involved the destruction of the multiverse, including Earth-One and the first appearance of the post-Crisis Earth.

 Post-52 version

-At the end of the Infinite Crisis limited series, the realigned world is called "New Earth".
-There are now 52 universes: "New Earth" (aka Earth-0), and Earths-1 to 51.
+At the end of Infinite Crisis, the realigned world is called "New Earth".
+There are now 52 universes: "New Earth" (a.k.a.
+Earth-0), and Earths-1 to 51.
 In the final issue of the 52 weekly series, it is revealed that fifty-two duplicate worlds have been created and all but New Earth have been altered from the original incarnation.

 Earth-1 is featured in the Superman: Earth One and Batman: Earth One graphic novels.